 Ensure you have warm and waterproof clothing, hats, gloves, warm shoes or boots and thick socks.
 As Toronto caters very well for its winter conditions, removable layers are key to good cold weather packing.

-A small travel umbrella is also a good travel investment.
+A compact, yet sturdy travel umbrella is always a good travel investment.